na-parse/credparser/README.md

 - Agree that credentials should never be stored in plain text

 `credparser`:
-- Basic hash encryption
+- Basic encryption using sha256 hash based keys
-- Fingerprint based on system and user information
 - Generates a base64 string that can be easily stored in a config file
 - Easy integration into python scripts for loading and decoding